jaruba/PowderPlayer/README.md

 It can do everything that a Torrent Client can, everything that a Video/Audio Player can and much more!

 **Building Instructions**:
+For Windows only, you should also first set this environment variable:

+     set npm_config_arch="ia32"

      npm install
      bower install